bakame-php/http-structured-fields/docs/2.0/rfc-usage.md

 ---
-title: Basic usage
+layout: default
-order: 2
+title: RFC Usage
 ---

-# Basic Usage
+# RFC Usage

-## Parsing the Field
+## Parsing a field

 The first way to use the package is to enable HTTP header or HTTP trailer parsing.
 We will refer to them as HTTP fields for the rest of the documentation as it is how they are named in the IETF RFC.